Lufthansa Technik is developing a virtual fitcheck system for interiors.

 HAMBURG—Without the 3D glasses, it looks like half a cube sliced vertically, painted purple, yellow and green on the inside.
 Its walls are a bit concave.
 With 3D glasses, it transforms to the inside of a large jet aircraft—complete with walls, chairs, tables and lavatories.
 This 12-sq.-meter glass cube, called the Cave Automatic Virtual Environment (CAVE), serves as a projection room that displays a precise, three-dimensional rendering of an interior design.
 Designers and engineers, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Cabin In A Glass Cube".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Cabin In A Glass Cube".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.